 The most important ingredient in the process of creating a shirt, is the human.
 With the number of countries a shirt can see before it's ready to be sold, and the size of the apparel industry in and of itself, it’s so easy to forget about the humans working in sweatshops, barely making enough income to cover basic life needs.

 In countries like Haiti, where the average worker earns a mere $3/day to support a family of eight, kids are at a high-risk of being sent to an orphanage.
 The typical orphan in Haiti is not without parents, but rather without parents who can afford to care for their most basic needs—food, shelter, clothing, education and basic healthcare.

-Superior Ink is an environmentally friendly, custom t-shirt screen printing shop.
-They are located in Denver Colorado.
-Be a home state printer, our shipping emissions are drastically cut when compared to shipping across the country.
-The ink used at Superior Ink is water-based that’s not only better for the environment, but it’s better for your skin and feels great on the shirt.
+Our shirts are printed at an environmentally friendly, Certified Green Denver, t-shirt screen printing shop, located in Denver, Colorado.
+Being a home state printer, our shipping emissions are drastically cut when compared to shipping across the country.
+Our shirts are also being printed with a water-based ink that’s not only better for the environment, but it’s better for your skin and feels great on the shirt.